 Register to vote

-Your details must be included on the electoral register in order for you to be able to vote in elections and referendums.
+Your name must be on the electoral register if you want to vote in elections.

 View further information on registration for the following: